grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 ### First change - case-insensitivity

-This one is very easy to perform - we just have to modify the equality operators, `Equals()` (and `GetHashCode()` operations), so that they treat names with the same content in different letter case equal.
+This one is easy to perform - we just have to modify the equality operators, `Equals()` and `GetHashCode()` operations, so that they treat names with the same content in different letter case equal.
 I won't go over the code now as it's not too interesting, I hope you imagine how that implementation would look like.
 We would neet to change all comparisons between strings to use an option to ignore case, e.g. `OrdinalIgnoreCase`.
 This would need to happen only inside the `ProductName` class as it's the only one that knows how what it means for two product names to be equal.
 This means that the encapsulation we've introduced with out `ProductName` class has paid off.

 ### Second change - additional identifier